What is IP-Backed Finance?

-- Value risk: some intangible assets, such as brands, can be subject to rapid value changes depending on the fortunes of the companies that own them.
+- Value risk: some intangible assets, such as brands, can be subject to rapid value changes depending on the fortunes and reputation of the companies that own them.

-- Value understanding: lenders need to gain confidence in managing the particular risk profiles associated with these assets.
-This involves familiarization, training, and the adoption of recognized standards for intangible asset value management.
+- Value recognition: lenders need to gain confidence in understanding the particular risk profiles associated with IP assets.
+This involves familiarization, training, and the adoption of recognized standards for IP value recognition and management.

 Despite being an area lacking in relevant data sets, successful IP-backed lending models do exist.
 In the last decade, businesses of all sizes have been investing more in intangible assets than in fixed or physical assets.
 For many years, these businesses have often secured venture debt style funding solutions from various venture debt and growth finance providers.
 These days, non-dilutive funding secured against the IP assets of high-growth companies is better understood.
 The risk profile of businesses is also changing as the management of IP assets and their contribution to revenue growth and margin improvement, often demonstrates risk is being better managed in those businesses.
 However, demand for IP related lending is also growing from more mature and established businesses, therefore broadening demand beyond the typical venture-style risk, high-growth businesses.